remix-run/react-router/docs/hooks/use-navigation.md

 ## `navigation.formData`

-Any navigation that started from a `<Form>` or `useSubmit` will have your form's submission data attached to it.
+Any POST, PUT, PATCH, or DELETE navigation that started from a `<Form>` or `useSubmit` will have your form's submission data attached to it.
 This is primarily useful to build "Optimistic UI" with the `submission.formData` [`FormData`](https://developer.mozilla.org/en-US/docs/Web/API/FormData) object.

+In the case of a GET form submission, `formData` will be empty and the data will be reflected in `navigation.location.search`.

 ## `navigation.location`